 Watch the expert webinar with AAT qualified accounting tutor Patricia Barlow

 4. IT skills

 The world of accountancy develops fast as new technologies are developed.
-Most of the accounting functions that were served by paper are now carried out on a computer and, as an accountant, you will find yourself working with the latest software and electronic systems.
+Most of the accounting functions that were served by the paper are now carried out on a computer and, as an accountant, you will find yourself working with the latest software and electronic systems.

 To truly flourish, accountants need to be constantly aware of changes within their own and other industries.
 This is especially important when it comes to meeting regulations.
-Because a large aspect of an accountant’s role is ensuring an organisation is meeting its financial obligations, the ability to keep up with legislative developments is essential.
+Because a large aspect of an accountant’s role in ensuring an organisation is meeting its financial obligations, the ability to keep up with legislative developments is essential.

 It is also important to be aware of new technological developments, as well as understanding changes to a client’s industry that could impact on what they expect from you.